SoftwareAG/c8y-docs/content/thin-edge/thin-edge-architecture-bundle/faq.md

 JSON is also used by other IIoT standards, including OPC/UA and LWM2M.

 ### Why use Rust?
-The command line interface, and the daemon processes of thin-edge.io are implemented in [Rust](https://www.rust-lang.org/), *a language empowering everyone to build reliable and efficient software*.
+The command line interface and the daemon processes of thin-edge.io are implemented in [Rust](https://www.rust-lang.org/), *a language empowering everyone to build reliable and efficient software*.

 The main reason to use Rust is the security aspect.
 Rust avoids many security vulnerabilities and threading issues at compile time.
 With the type system of Rust you write software that is free from typical security flaws: undefined behavior, data races or any memory safety issues.